dmbarbour/glas/docs/GlasProg.md

 ### Tail Call Optimization

-Tail calls can support recursive definitions without increasing the call stack.
+Tail calls allow for recursive definitions in finite stack space.
+This optimization isn't always worthwhile - not when we instead model the data stack via memory allocation - but it can be useful in enough cases.

 This can be viewed as a form of static garbage collection, recycling memory allocations on the call stack.
-It is feasible to unroll a recursive loop to simplify this recycling.
+To support a non-moving TCO, we could feasibly unroll a loop a little then recycle all the relevant locations.

 In glas systems, I want tail calls to be a robust, checked optimization.
+But it's awkward to express this on a definition directly on names.
+Perhaps instead we might express an annotation that the stack is finite?
+Or finite up to external handlers?

 Annotations can indicate that calls are expected to be tail calls.
 Further, I hope to encourage tail calls as the default form of recursion, as it greatly simplifies compilation.

 Even if all recursion is tail calls, we can model dynamic stacks in terms of registers containing list values.
 Performance in this case might be mitigated by preallocation of a list buffer for in-place update and use as a stack.
 This could be supported through annotations or accelerators.